 Business analysts, project managers, business managers, and business change specialists – and anyone who requires a thorough understanding of business architecture frameworks.
-Business Architecture is also a Technical module on the BCS Advanced Diploma in Business Analysis.
+Business Architecture is also a Analytical Skills module on the BCS (ISEB) Advanced Diploma in Business Analysis.

-Aimed at business analysts, project and business managers, and business change specialists, AssistKD’s Business Architecture course enables delegates to gain a greater understanding of the key concepts and techniques involved in the subject.
+Aimed at business analysts, project and business managers, and business change specialists, AssistKD’s Business Architecture course enables delegates to gain a greater understanding of the key concepts and techniques involved.

-The course focuses on the business rather than the technology side of the subject and covers a range of techniques and frameworks as well the relationship with other architectures and disciplines.
+The course focuses on the business rather than the technology side of the subject, covering a range of techniques and frameworks as well as the relationship with other architectures and disciplines.
 Other topics you’ll explore include value chain analysis, understanding business culture and information management.

-Presented to you by one of the expert training consultants pictured below, each member of our Business Architecture training team bring their substantial experience to the programme.
+Presented to you by one of the expert training consultants pictured below, each of whom brings substantial experience of business architecture and business analysis projects to the programme.

-To give you more of an idea of what you'll learn and how the course will help you, here's a quick guide to those three days.
+To give you an overview of what you'll learn, here's a quick guide to the three days of the course.